 TS: You need to know which resident portraits are applicable to print, digital, direct mail, display ads, events, and on-site at the community.
 In most cases, if a photo series is photographed on a certain subject matter, such as couples who have been married for over fifty years, the photos can be used at the community level and all the way up to the corporate level for any kind of marketing.

 A series shot on 80-year-old-plus athletes might only function for a calendar and the wellness/fitness section on a senior living community’s website.
 Films, in most cases, can live on the community’s main websites and social media platforms for two years.
 After two years, the wardrobe begins to look out dated and reflects poorly on your branding.

 SLS: Is there any particular project that has touched you most personally?

 TS: Yes, my ongoing veteran photo series with Belmont Village.
 Each community proudly displays a permanent exhibition of the veteran portraits of their residents.
-This project was picked up by Random House and resulted in my book, The Last Good War: The Faces and Voices of WWII.
+This resulted in my book from Random House, The Last Good War: The Faces and Voices of WWII.

 SLS: We so often see the same stock photography used repetitively in digital and print campaigns.
 Most of the time, we see images that are completely unrealistic or silly, such as seniors taking rides in wheelbarrows.
 Do you have any thoughts on that?

 Sanders traveled the country photographing and interviewing WWII veterans at retirement communities, launching him into the aging industry right out of college.
-Sanders has been interviewed on TV news over one hundred times in large and small markets for different photography series on residents.
-His short commercial films have received millions of views worldwide bringing in hundreds of thousands of dollars in sales.
+Sanders has been interviewed on TV news over one hundred times.
+His short commercial films have received millions of views worldwide.